Levanger (town): History

 The inhabitants of Levanger were not prepared at becoming a town, and so it took a long time before the town was constituted.
 In these early days the town was ruled by the Foged (Royal rural administrator).
 At that time there were already established a trade organization, "Levangerpatrisiatet" from 1695, based on the market.
 But only citizens of Trondheim could be members, until Levanger became a town in its own right.
 In 1839, the first guild of the town was established, and in the following years several new trades and craftsmen settled in the town.

 In 1841, the first official elections were held, and Hans Nicolai Grønn was elected the first mayor of the town.
 Two years later, the town got its first water pipe system, its first two primitive street lamps and a town hall.

 The fire-security report of 1844 clearly confirmed the great risk of disastrous fire in the town's narrow lanes; all houses were wooden houses.
 Therefore, the mayor hired major Johannes Sejersted to make a general report and draw up a new regulation plan, showing Levanger as a more "continental" town.
 Unfortunately, in 1846 (only two years later), the town was nearly totally ruined by a great fire.
 Maj.
 Sejersted's regulation plan was used when the town was rebuilt.
 Levanger has been damaged by two great fires since that time: in 1877 and 1897.
 Each time, however, the town was rebuilt as a wooden town, and still today most houses are wooden houses.

 In 1856, the town was separated from the rural areas surrounding it.
-This left the town as a very small municipality with 1,017 residents and the surrounding areas (population: 2,290) became the municipality of Levanger landsogn.
+This left the town as a very small municipality with 1,017 residents and the surrounding areas (population: 2,290) became the new municipality called "Levanger landsogn".

 Throughout the 19th century, the famous market's economical importance faded out, and the ancient arrangement was reduced to a tradition without much content.
 That was the end of Levanger as an important port of foreign trade between Sweden and Norway.
 However, in the early 20th century, the town of Levanger was pleased by new establishments such as a county hospital and college of education.
 The German occupation in 1940 was the beginning of a 40-year-long "interregnum" of the traditional "Marsimartnan".